September 9, 2020: Company of Heroes is launching on Android and iPhone, so we’ve updated our review accordingly

 As a mid-aughts World War II game, Company of Heroes begins with the requisite D-Day beach level, which isn’t the best showcase for its strengths.
 On Omaha Beach, there’s no opportunity for flanking, combined arms, armor, or much use of tactical cover.
 It’s a Saving Private Ryan inspired meat-grinder, but not an interesting challenge.
 Better are the following several missions, which have your paratroopers setting ambushes and overrunning fortifications.

 It's a dramatic depiction of zipping airplanes, trundling tanks, and roaring anti-aircraft guns

 The campaign story is told through highly cinematic cutscenes obviously inspired by Band of Brothers.
 It’s a dramatic depiction of zipping airplanes, trundling tanks, and roaring anti-aircraft guns, but these scenes are less successful when zoomed in to the blurry camouflage textures covering its soldiers.
 Overall, the campaign does a good job of giving your participation in the Battle of Normandy significance, always tying your mission objectives to the greater effort.

 It’s not Oscar-worthy, but it does the job of keeping you playing for just one more mission.
 These missions are expansive, with multiple difficult stages spread over broad and detailed maps.
-In one minute you’re responsible for rooting a sniper out of a difficult nest, while in the next you’re securing a base or planning a multi-pronged assault.
+One minute you’re responsible for rooting a sniper out of a difficult nest, and the next you’re securing a base, or planning a multi-pronged assault.
 All these little tasks add up to an experience that is more than the sum of those parts, each street of the map hard-won.